mattermost/mattermost-mobile/CONTRIBUTING.md

 Any comments will need to be addressed before the pull request moves on to the last stage.

+- PRs that do not follow Style Guides cannot be merged

 #### `Stage 3: Ready to Merge`

 The review process is complete, and the pull request will be merged.